A heuristic account of the radiation by the superluminally moving current sheet in the magnetosphere of a neutron star: Introduction

 The mechanism by which the radiation received from obliquely rotating neutron stars is generated remains an open question half a century after the discovery of pulsars~\cite{Beskin2018,Melrose2021}.
 In contrast, considerable progress has recently been made in determining the structure of the magnetosphere that surrounds these objects: numerical computations based on the force-free, magnetohydrodynamic and particle-in-cell formalisms have now firmly established that the magnetosphere of an oblique rotator entails a current sheet outside its light cylinder whose rotating distribution pattern moves with linear speeds exceeding the speed of light in vacuum~\cite{SpitkovskyA:Oblique,Contopoulos:2012, Tchekhovskoy2013, Philippov2018}.
 However, the role played by the superluminal motion of this current sheet in generating the multi-wavelength focused pulses of radiation that we receive from neutron stars is unknown.
 Here we insert the description of the current sheet provided by the numerical simulations~\cite{Tchekhovskoy:etal} in the classical expression for the retarded potential and thereby determine the radiation field generated by this source in the time domain.

+Both the radiation field thus calculated and the electric and magnetic fields that pervade the pulsar magnetosphere are solutions of Maxwell's equations for the same charge-current distribution.
+These two solutions are completely different, nevertheless, because they satisfy different boundary conditions: the far-field boundary conditions with which the structure of the pulsar magnetosphere is computed are radically different from the corresponding boundary conditions with which the retarded solution of these equations (i.e. the solution describing the radiation from the charges and currents in the pulsar magnetosphere) is derived (see Section~3 and the last paragraph in Section~6 of~\cite{Ardavan2021}).

+Given that the superluminally moving distribution pattern of the magnetospheric current sheet is created by the coordinated motion of aggregates of subluminally moving charged particles (see~\cite{GinzburgVL:vaveaa, BolotovskiiBM:VaveaD,BolotovskiiBM:Radbcm}), the motion of any of its constituent particles is too complicated to be taken into account individually.
+Only the densities of charges and currents enter the Maxwell's equations, on the other hand, so that the macroscopic charge-current distribution associated with the magnetospheric current sheet takes full account of the contributions toward the radiation that arise from the complicated motions of the charged particles comprising it.

-We find a radiation consisting of highly focused pulses whose salient features (brightness temperature, polarization, spectrum and profile with microstructure and with a phase lag between the radio and gamma-ray peaks) are strikingly similar to those of the emission received from pulsars.
+We find that the radiation generated by the current sheet consists of highly focused pulses whose salient features (brightness temperature, polarization, spectrum, profile with microstructure and with a phase lag between the radio and gamma-ray peaks, and the discrepancy between the energetic requirements of its radio and gamma-ray components) are strikingly similar to those of the emission received from pulsars~\cite{Ardavan2021,Ardavan2024Radio,Ardavan2023Crab,ArdavanCVG,Ardavan2023}.
 In certain latitudinal directions, the flux density of this radiation diminishes with the distance $D$ from the star as $D^{-3/2}$ (rather than $D^{-2}$) over specific frequency bands: bands whose central frequencies range from those of radio waves to gamma-rays depending on the thickness of the current sheet.
-This result suggests that the high energetic requirements normally attributed to gamma-ray pulsars and magnetars and to the sources of fast radio bursts and gamma-ray bursts could be artefacts of the assumption that the radiation fields of all sources necessarily decay as predicted by the inverse-square law~\cite{Ardavan_Fermi, Ardavan_magnetar}.
+This result suggests that the high energetic requirements normally attributed to gamma-ray pulsars and magnetars and to the sources of fast radio bursts and gamma-ray bursts could be artefacts of the assumption that the radiation fields of all sources necessarily decay as predicted by the inverse-square law~\cite{Ardavan2023,Ardavan_Fermi, Ardavan_magnetar}.